josephk2/josephk2/README.md

 ** ⌢⌢⌢୨`🕷`୧⌢⌢⌢ **

-i'm a discord bot developer with an interest in Finance!
+i'm a bot developer with an interest in Finance!

 ** ⌢⌢⌢୨`🕷`୧⌢⌢⌢ **